jfcloutier/karma_system/design_notes/building plans.md

 An `up` trend captures an upwardly changing ordinal value for a given property of a given object.
 A `down` trend captures a downwardly changing ordinal value for a given property of a given object.
-An `ended` trend captures an unknown ordinal value for a given property of a given object after it trending.
+An `ended` trend captures an unknown ordinal value for a given property of a given object after it trended.

 If the nature of the trend to impact is